jasalt/milkilo-tracker/README.md

     CREATE USER dbuser WITH PASSWORD 'dbpass';
     GRANT ALL PRIVILEGES ON SCHEMA public to dbuser;
     GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO  dbuser;
+    GRANT USAGE, SELECT ON SEQUENCE entries_id_seq TO dbuser;

     CREATE USER dbadmin WITH PASSWORD 'dbpass' SUPERUSER;